 What amenities are available on board?

-All seats are equipped with Wi-Fi and power outlets.
-The buses have a toilet, a changing room and a snack bar with drinks and snacks.
-Each seat includes storage, a folding table, USB charging ports and reading light.
-Water, coffee and internet are included in the service.
+The buses offer free Wi-Fi and power outlets at every seat.
+In the lower deck there is a toilet, changing room and snack bar with various drinks and snacks.
+Each seat has its own storage, a work table, USB ports and reading light.
+Water, coffee and internet are provided at no extra cost.

 What are the luggage regulations?